 Labuschagne hits century on return to roots

-Australia's Marnus Labuschagne hit a maiden one-day international century on his return to his South African roots in the third and final one-day clash on Saturday.
-Applauded by a large group of his South African family at Senwes Park, Labuschagne made 108 in an Australian total of 254 for seven after they were sent in to bat.
+Australia's Marnus Labuschagne hit a maiden one-day international century on returning to his South African roots - but could not prevent South Africa from completing a series clean sweep in the third and final one-day clash at Senwes Park on Saturday.
+Applauded by a large group of his South African family, Labuschagne made 108 in an Australian total of 254 for seven after they were sent in to bat.

-Labuschagne was born in Klerksdorp, 50km away, and started school in Potchefstroom before his family moved to Australia when he was nine years old.
-He said it was "very special" to score a century so close to the town where he was born.
+South Africa was always ahead of the required rate and coasted to a six-wicket win with 4.3 overs to spare.
+Man of the match Jon-Jon Smuts (84), Kyle Verreynne (50) and man of the series Heinrich Klaasen (68 not out) made half-centuries.
+Klaasen hit 242 runs in the series and was only dismissed once.
+"It's been a fantastic couple of weeks for me," he said.

+It was South Africa's third successive one-day series win against Australia and their 11th win in 12 matches against them, going back to September 2016.
+"It's been disappointing but credit to South Africa, they put us under pressure with bat and ball," said Australian captain Aaron Finch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)